mikekelly/react-native-enhanced-debugger-mcp/README.md

 -   `app` (object): App object returned by `getConnectedApps`
 -   `maxLogs` (number, optional): Maximum number of logs to return (default: 100)
+-   `regexp` (string, optional): Regular expression pattern to filter logs.
+Only logs matching this pattern will be returned.

 **Returns:** Plain text console output with one log per line.
 Errors and warnings are prefixed with ❌ ERROR: or ⚠️ WARNING: and include the top stack frame for context.